 - An affordable pair that will get the job done quickly and effectively.

 - Small dimensions compared to others at 5.91 x 2.48 x 0.04″.

 - Only two grades are included.

-Sharpal’s dual-grit diamond sharpeners are perfect for gardeners and outdoor enthusiasts.
-A solid steel plate that will remain flat with shatter-resistant industrial diamonds.
-The dual-grit stone has 325 grit for basic sharpening and reshaping a dull tool edge and 1200 for honing.
+Sharpal’s diamond knife sharpeners are suggested for gardeners and outdoor enthusiasts.
+A solid steel plate that will remain flat and shatter-resistant.
+The coarse stone has 325 grit for basic sharpening and reshaping a dull tool edge and 1200 for honing.
 If you need another step, use the leather strop.